idaocracy/NaninovelSceneAssistant/README.md

 ### Contact

-If you need help with the extension, you can contact me here or on Discord.
+If you need help with the extension, you can contact me on here or on Discord.
 I am the tech support person (only yellow username) on the Naninovel discord.